Islam in Japan: Modern records

-The first modern Muslim contacts were with Indonesians who served aboard British and Dutch ships in the late 19th century.

 In the late 1870s, the biography of Muhammad was translated into Japanese.
 This helped Islam spread and reach the Japanese people, but only as a part of the history of cultures.

 Another important contact was made in 1890 when Sultan and Caliph Abdul Hamid II of the Ottoman Empire dispatched a naval vessel to Japan for the purpose of saluting the visit of Japanese Prince Komatsu Akihito to the capital of Constantinople several years earlier.
 This frigate was called the Ertugrul, and was destroyed in a storm on the way back along the coast of Wakayama Prefecture on September 16, 1890.
 The Kushimoto Turkish Memorial and Museum are dedicated in honor of the drowned diplomats and sailors.

-In 1891, an Ottoman crew who were shipwrecked on the Japanese coast the previous year were assisted in their return back to Constantinople by the Imperial Japanese navy.
+In 1891, an Ottoman crew who were shipwrecked on the Japanese coast the previous year were assisted in their return to Constantinople by the Imperial Japanese navy.
 Shotaro Noda, a journalist who accompanied them, became the earliest known Japanese convert during his stay in the Ottoman capital.

 Early 20th century

 In the wake of the October Revolution, several hundred Tatar Muslim refugees from Central Asia and Russia were given asylum in Japan, settling in several main cities and formed small communities.
 Some Japanese converted to Islam through contact with these Muslims.
 Historian Caeser E. Farah documented that in 1909 the Russian-born Ayaz İshaki and writer Abdurreshid Ibrahim (1857–1944), were the first Muslims who successfully converted the first ethnic Japanese, when Kotaro Yamaoka converted in 1909 in Bombay after contacting Ibrahim and took the name Omar Yamaoka.
 Yamaoka became the first Japanese to go on the Hajj.
 Yamaoka and Ibrahim were traveling with the support of nationalistic Japanese groups like Black Dragon Society (Kokuryūkai).
 Yamaoka in fact had been with the intelligence service in Manchuria since the Russo-Japanese war.
 His official reason for traveling was to seek the Ottoman Sultan and Caliph's approval for building a mosque in Tokyo.
 This approval was granted in 1910.
 The Tokyo Mosque, was finally completed on 12 May 1938, with generous financial support from the zaibatsu.
 Its first imams were Abdul-Rashid Ibrahim and Abdülhay Kurban Ali (Muhammed-Gabdulkhay Kurbangaliev) (1889–1972).
-However, Japan’s first mosque, the Kobe Mosque was built in 1935, with the support of the Turko-Tatar community of traders there.
-On 12 May 1938, a Mosque was dedicated in Tokyo.
+However, Japan's first mosque, the Kobe Mosque was built in 1935, with the support of the Turko-Tatar community of traders there.
+The Kobe Mosque, which survived both American bombing raids and the 1995 Kobe Earthquake was designed by Czech architect Jan Josef Švagr.
+On 12 May 1938, a mosque was dedicated in Tokyo.
 Another early Japanese convert was Bunpachiro Ariga, who about the same time as Yamaoka went to India for trading purposes and converted to Islam under the influence of local Muslims there, and subsequently took the name Ahmed Ariga.
 Yamada Toajiro was for almost 20 years from 1892 the only resident Japanese trader in Constantinople.
 During this time he served unofficially as consul.
 He converted to Islam, and took the name Abdul Khalil, and made a pilgrimage to Mecca on his way home.